FauzanAzima26/FauzanAzima26/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=yourusername&color=blue)

 I'm a passionate developer proficient in HTML, CSS, JS, PHP, and JavaScript.
 I love creating efficient and scalable software solutions.
-Here's a bit more about me:
+Apart from coding, I enjoy exploring new technologies, reading tech blogs, and contributing to open-source projects.
+Connect with me on GitHub and let's collaborate on some exciting projects together!Here's a bit more about me:

 ---